-FRED 82 - Proposed amendments to FRS 102
+FRED 82 Update - Proposed amendments to FRS 102

-The FRC has recently published its long-awaited exposure draft, FRED 82, proposing significant changes to FRS 102 and other financial reporting standards as a result of its periodic review.
+Last December the FRC published its exposure draft, FRED 82, proposing significant changes to FRS 102 and other financial reporting standards as a result of its periodic review.
+Following the conclusion of the consultation period the FRC has now issued a project update showing how the proposals might be amended following the feedback received.

 The changes are extensive and seek to align FRS 102 more closely with IFRS, with a number of simplifications.